"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 And at this point, the loop generates its confirming evidence through several routes simultaneously.

 The first is relational.
-Because the person never allows full visibility, the connections they form are always partial — built on the acceptable, functional self rather than the whole one.
+Because you never allow full visibility, the connections you form are always partial — built on your acceptable, functional self rather than the whole one.
 Those connections are real, sometimes warm, often valued.
 But they cannot provide the experience of being fully known and still belonging — because the conditions for that experience are never created.
 The belonging that exists feels, at some level, conditional: they belong to the version I've shown them.
 If they saw the rest, something might shift.
-The person doesn't realize that belonging feels conditional not because other people necessarily imposed conditions, but because the person never allowed the conditions for unconditional visibility to exist.
-The longing for deeper connection persists, unresolved, and the predictive model collects the evidence: genuine belonging, for someone like me, is not really available.
+You often don't realize that belonging feels conditional not because other people necessarily imposed conditions, but because you never allowed the conditions for full visibility to exist.
+The longing for deeper connection persists, unresolved, and your nervous system collects the evidence: genuine belonging, for someone like me, is not really available.

 The third route is through the distorted behaviours the wound generates in its attempt to manage the unbearable.
 These behaviours vary widely — withdrawal from relationships, emotional unavailability, lying or omission to prevent exposure, compulsive pursuit of sensation or numbing through substances, addiction, depression — but they share a common consequence.
 Each one, whatever relief it provides in the moment, eventually produces shame.